VeraPancaldiLab/GEMDeCan/README.md

  * **Deconvolution_method** : run the deconvolution with QuantiSeq, deconRNAseq or MCPCounter.
 In the last case, you need to provide signature files.
 See the [MCPCounter doc](https://github.com/ebecht/MCPcounter) for more information
  * **Genes_signature** : a marker based signature file to use with MCPCounter
  * **Signature** : a regular signature to use with deconRNAseq
+ * **Gene length file** : if using STAR to compute deconvolution, you need to provide a file with the length of every gene in order to convert from gene counts to TPM
+ * **Mean fragment length** : like above, for STAR with deconvolution you need to provide the mean length of the sequenced reads (in bp)

 ## Usage
 Once everything is configured and installed, open a terminal on the `snakefile` location and launch the pipeline using a single bash line :